Palak-2424/SOC-Home-Lab-UTM/README.md

 * Register with a free activation code and create a login
 * Perform a **Local Scan** targeting the Windows VM

-> Nessus helps identify open ports, vulnerabilities, misconfigurations, and more.

 ---

 ### Step 5: Configuring Windows 10 (Sysmon + Splunk UF)